 Admission with a fee >>>

-From Tuesday to Friday from 3 pm > 7 pm
+Thursday to Sunday, 3 pm > 7 pm

 For information and reservations please call +39 031 303 180 or send an email